Sterling Silver VS White Gold: We Tell You the Real Difference!

 Sterling Silver vs White Gold.
-The two of which are both beautiful and precious pieces of metal that can create almost any kind of jewelry.
+The two are both beautiful and precious pieces of metal that can create almost any kind of jewelry.
 You will find rings, necklaces, bracelets, earrings, and everything in between in sterling silver and white gold.

 So what is the difference between the two of them and why does it matter?
 Do you think they look exactly the same or are you a jewelry expert who can tell every little difference?

 What are sterling silver and white gold made up of?

 Sterling silver and white gold are both made up of combinations of metals.
 Each metal finish is made up of specific combinations with very little fluctuation in alloys.
 How are those measured?

 They are typically calculated in overall percentages.
 For example, you may see that the bracelet you want to buy says that it is 925 sterling silver.

 What does that mean?
 Sterling silver is typically made up of 92.5 percent pure silver, with some sort of alloy making up for the remaining 7.5 percent of the metal combination.
 The most common alloy that usually contributes to the total make up of sterling silver is copper.

 The reason for this, as well as the make-up of white gold, which has a different alloy that we will, talk about in a bit, is that pure silver is a very soft material.
 Because of that, the copper alloy is added to make it stronger and more durable.

 This type of silver is marked with a 925, but often not in a very visible spot.
 Because sterling silver and white gold look so similar, the hidden 925 will tell you what metal you are looking at.